Learning Beyond the Bell (LBB)

 - training for volunteer tutors as well as advice on volunteer recruitment and management

 - information to link potential volunteers to local out-of-school-hours learning programs

 - evidence-based advice and advocacy at local, state and national levels on education issues.

 Refugee Education Support Program (RESP) improves the educational outcomes of students from migrant and refugee backgrounds.
 RESP provides holistic and targeted support to selected schools to strengthen the connections between student achievement and wellbeing and student, family, school and community engagement.

 RESP is a partnership between CMY, Foundation House and the Department of Education and Training, delivered in collaboration with Catholic Education Commission of Victoria and the Association of Independent Schools Victoria.

 We have a range of case studies to illustrate outcomes for RESP schools, their students and families.

 This map is designed to meet the information needs of young people from refugee and migrant backgrounds and their families who are considering their future in Australia.
 It provides teachers, careers advisors, youth workers, community workers and other professionals with information about the Victorian Education system and potential pathways.
 This guide will soon be available in community languages.

-Opening the School Gate is a resource kit that provides teachers and other school staff with a range of strategies to encourage parents and families from culturally and linguistically diverse (CLD) backgrounds to fully participate in the educational experience of their children at school.
+Opening the School Gate – A resource to assist schools to engage with migrant and refugee families: Opening the School Gate is a resource kit that provides teachers and other school staff with a range of strategies to encourage parents and families from culturally and linguistically diverse (CLD) backgrounds to fully participate in the educational experience of their children at school.